benjamin-croker/TopicC/README.md

 # TopicC
-TopicC is a library of models categorising text sequences.
+TopicC is a library of models for categorising text sequences.

 ## Training

 Training is performed by `topicc.train_topicc(params)`.
 This function takes a dictionary with all parameters specifying the model and training details.

-For an example see `scripts/train_example.py`
+For an example see `scripts/train_example.py`.
+This script requires the Wikipedia Vital Article dataset to be downloaded.

 ```python
 #scripts/train_example.py